betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 "")
 ```

-- **TimeTillJump < MaxTime and > MinTime min:** check whether the seconds left on the countdown are smaller than what is defined in the OPTIONS worksheet, cell C2 and greater than 'OPTIONS' worksheet, cell E2, as we need to both place the bet and then convert it to a BSP bet before the off (more on this later).
+- **TimeTillJump < MaxTime and > MinTime min:** check whether the seconds left on the countdown are smaller than what is defined in cell C2 and greater than cell E2 in the 'OPTIONS' worksheet (named 'MinTime' and 'MaxTime' respectively), as we need to both place the bet and then convert it to a BSP bet before the off (more on this later).
 This one's a bit complicated, as the time is actually returned as a percentage of a 24 hour day, which you need to convert into positive or negative seconds.
-[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 (named 'TimeTillJump')in the 'SETTINGS' sheet, where we've already done the calculations for you.
+[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 (named 'TimeTillJump')in the 'SETTINGS' worksheet, where we've already done the calculations for you.

 ``` excel hl_lines="4 5"
 =IF(